kostger/apple-website-clone/README.md

 # Apple Website Clone

-This is a MERN stack project designed to replicate the user interface and functionality of the Apple website, featuring a 3D model of an Apple product created using Three.js.
+This is a MERN stack project designed to replicate the user interface and functionality of the Apple website, featuring login functionality, a 3D model of an Apple product created using Three.js, User cart functionality and more.

 🔗 **Live Demo**
 [Visit the website](https://apple-website-clone-ebon.vercel.app/)